ShadrackMartin/sql-data-warehouse-project/README.md

 ## 🌟 About Me

 Hi there!
-I'm **Baraa Khatib Salkini**, also known as **Data With Baraa**.
-I’m an IT professional and passionate YouTuber on a mission to share knowledge and make working with data enjoyable and engaging!
+I am **Martin Humphrey Shadrack**.
+I am an IT student at the College of Business Education (Dodoma Campus).
+I am passionate about data and Artificial Intelligence and am on a mission to become a professsional in the field.
+To build data and AI solutions and to share the knowledge and skills that I gain with others.

 Let's stay in touch!
 Feel free to connect with me on the following platforms: